aostrun/ERC721_Article/en_EN/post.md

   return tokenApprovals[_tokenId];
 }
 ```
 This function returns the address that is approved to operate with this token.
-This is separate from the operators that can operate on behalf of the owner, it's similar but in this case approved address has privileges only to operate on specific token and not all other tokens of the owner.
-Mapping `tokenApprovals` holds the record of token IDs and the addresses approved for them so we read value from this mapping.
+This is separate from the operators that can operate on behalf of the owner, it's similar but in this case, the approved address has privileges only to operate on the specific token and not all other tokens of the owner.
+Mapping `tokenApprovals` holds the record of token IDs and the addresses approved for them so we read the value from this mapping.

 ```javascript
 function approve(address _approved, uint256 _tokenId) external payable{